RDXiaoLu/MambaCoral-DiffDet/README.md

 ---

 ## 🎯 Applications
-This dataset and the MambaCoral-DiffDet framework can be used for:
+This dataset and the MambaCoral-DiffDet framework can be used for :

 - Coral species detection and classification
 - Object detection in underwater environments